This tutorial was updated on July 4, 2019 to reflect the latest versions of the technologies mentioned.

 The first thing that you want to do is open a file at the root of the mounted drive called config.txt.
 In this file you want to add the following line at the very bottom:

 The above line will set us up for the next file that we alter.
 The next file we alter is cmdline.txt, but it is a bit different.
 Parameters in this file are not delimited by new lines or commas, they are delimited by space characters.
 In this file we want to add the following:

 The above parameter should be added after the

 rootwait parameter.
 Yes the above parameter is a single parameter, meaning don’t add a bunch of space characters to it.
 More information on networking over USB on Linux can be found here.

-UPDATE 12/11/2016: As pointed out by some readers, the Raspberry Pi Foundation is disabling SSH by default in Raspbian Pixel as a security precaution.
-More information on the subject can be found here.
+By default SSH access is disabled in Raspbian.
 To enable SSH, create a file called ssh and save it to the root directory of the boot mount on the SD card.
 The file can be blank, and it has no extensions.
 It should exist at the same location as the other files that were edited.

 At this point the micro SD can be inserted into the Pi Zero.

 To connect to the Raspberry Pi Zero over USB you’ll need Bonjour or similar installed on your host computer.
 I’m using a Mac so I was fortunate enough to already be in the clear.
 For Windows you should be fine installing iTunes or QuickTime and for Linux the Avahi Daemon.
 Many Linux distributions should have it already installed.